Avanos

-Avanos is a town and district of Nevşehir Province in the Cappadocia region of Central Anatolia, Turkey, located 18 km north of Nevşehir, the capital city of the province.
-In 2011 the population of Avanos town was 16,000.
+Avanos is a town in Nevşehir Province in the Cappadocia region of Central Anatolia, Turkey, located 18 km north of Nevşehir, the capital city of the province.
+It is the seat of Avanos District.
+Its population is 14,968 (2022).
 Historically known as Venessa, modern Avanos stands on the banks of the longest river of Turkey, the Kızılırmak (Red River), the ancient Halys.